Special Consideration

 A note on statutory declarations

 A statutory declaration is a statement that you declare to be true which must be written and signed by you, and witnessed by an authorised witness.
 A list of who is considered an authorised witness can be found here.
 Declaring false information in a statutory declaration is a criminal offence.
 It is also likely to attract an allegation of academic misconduct from the University, for which the most common penalty is expulsion.
-The University states that statutory declarations are acceptable in some circumstances, however, we have found SEDS will not accept a statutory declaration as the sole form of supporting documentation for an application.
+The University states that statutory declarations are acceptable in some circumstances, however, we have found that the Special Consideration Team will not accept a statutory declaration as the sole form of supporting documentation for an application.
 If it is not a health-related condition which can be evidenced via the HPR form, then you will need to source some other independent verification.
 For example, victims of crime can use a police report, students impacted by religious or cultural observance can use a letter from a religious or community leader.
 Remember that any support letters need to be on letterhead.

 What adjustments are available to students, if successful?